 If the layers of fabrics are too thick to be pinned, use paper clips, binder clips and even clothespins to keep the fabrics together.
 Do not forget to remove them as you sew.

 Choose Proper interfacing

 Even with thick fabrics, sometimes you may want a crispiness which interfacing can provide.
-In this case choose a lightweight fusible interfacing or use silk organza or cotton batiste as a sew in interfacing which can give that crispiness without making the fabric more heavy and impossible to sew.
+In this case, choose a lightweight fusible interfacing or use silk organza or cotton batiste as a sew-in interfacing that can give that crispiness without making the fabric more heavy and impossible to sew.

 Cut the fabrics on the same grain as the outer fabrics.

 Use a heavy duty needle and suitable thread